 Keep in mind; because the ant trail uses pheromones, merely wiping it away won’t eliminate it.
 You’ll need to use something a little stronger to chemically eliminate it.
 Bleach or a water/vinegar mixture works well for this task.

 Another good option for eliminating the ant trails is by sprinkling diatomaceous earth along the routes.
 Diatomaceous earth is actually the fossilized remains of tiny, aquatic organisms called diatoms.
 When ants and other bugs are exposed to it they dry out and die by absorbing the fats and oils from the insect’s exoskeleton.
+Then simply vacuum up the dead ants and diatomaceous earth.

 6) Ant-proof your Kitchen for the Future